There are always times when you feel like hitting the golf course only to learn that your buddies don’t have the time.

 Whether it’s being unable to get childcare, that looming work deadline fast approaching, or simply not feeling the lure of the green; your friends can’t always be expected to be on call whenever you want to show off your prowess on the course.

-Of course, there’s always the driving range, but sometimes it doesn’t hit the same (pardon the pun).
+Of course, there’s always the driving range, or budget friendly Topgolf, but sometimes it doesn’t hit the same (pardon the pun).

 There’s always another option; playing golf alone.